askaliate/SH_CA/README.md

 - **OrderItem**: Represents an order item entity.
 - **OrderRepository**: Handles data access for orders.
 - **HttpClient**: A shared instance used by various services for making API calls.

-This architecture ensures that the solution is robust, maintainable, and scalable, with clear separation of concerns and reusable components.